 Well, for that to happen he needs a (at least halfway) decent vehicle that will allow him to display both his astonishing athletic skills and his not inconsiderable charisma.
 And, of course, an effective PR apparatus to promote him.

 For now, all one can say with some assurance is that Ong-Bak: Muay Thai Warrior is not the international-star-making vehicle Tony Jaa needs.

 From a story by Prachya Pinkaew & Panna Rittikrai.

 Cast: Tony Jaa.
 Petchtai Wongkamlao.
 Pumwaree Yodkamol.
 Suchao Pongwilai.
 Chumphorn Thepphithak.
 Cheathavuth Watcharakhun.
 David Ismalone.
 Hans Eric.
 Paul Gaius.
 Nick Kara.
 Nudhapol Asavabhakhin.

-- “‘Machuca’ Movie Review: Personal + Political Realms Clash in Compelling Coming-of-Age Drama.”
+- “‘Machuca’ Movie: Personal + Political Realms Clash in Compelling Coming-of-Age Drama.”

 - “‘Meet the Fockers’: Cast Prestige Flushed Down Ben Stiller Comedy Sewer.”

 Movie cast and crew info via the IMDb.

 Tony Jaa Ong-Bak: Muay Thai Warrior image: Magnolia Pictures.

 “Ong-Bak: Muay Thai Warrior (2003): Fierce Martial Arts Star in Reactionary Actioner” last updated in December 2020.